6 min read

 Traditional security models assumed a defensible perimeter, trusted internal resources, and human-operated attacks requiring sequential execution.
 Modern threats assume none of these constraints.
 Attackers operate simultaneously across all four vectors, automatically adapting when one path encounters resistance.

-The data from 2025 validates what security practitioners suspected: 75% of organizations experienced supply chain attacks (BlackBerry), far exceeding earlier predictions.
-Only 1 in 3 organizations feel prepared to protect themselves from these threats (Ivanti).
+The data from 2025 validates what security practitioners suspected: 75% of organisations experienced supply chain attacks (BlackBerry), far exceeding earlier predictions.
+Only 1 in 3 organisations feel prepared to protect themselves from these threats (Ivanti).

 This preparedness gap explains why threat actors succeeded despite widespread awareness.
-Organizations implemented point solutions; EDR for endpoints, CASB for cloud, email security for phishing without addressing the integrated nature of modern attacks.
+Organisations implemented point solutions; EDR for endpoints, CASB for cloud, email security for phishing without addressing the integrated nature of modern attacks.

 Your security posture is only as strong as your weakest domain.
 Supply chain monitoring doesn't protect you if users fall for automated social engineering.
 Cloud identity governance fails if AI systems bypass access controls.

 Ready to identify where your defenses have gaps?
-Take the free AI Security Maturity Assessment to evaluate your organization's readiness across all four domains and get prioritized recommendations for closing critical vulnerabilities.
+Take the free AI Security Maturity Assessment to evaluate your organisation's readiness across all four domains and get prioritised recommendations for closing critical vulnerabilities.

 Key Resources: